matthiasburger/IronSphere.Extensions/docs/types/StringExtension_Split(String,Int32).md

 ```

-public static IEnumerable<String> Split(this String this, this Int32 position)
+public static IEnumerable<String> Split(this String this, Int32 position)
 ```